matplotlib/matplotlib/doc/users/legend_guide.rst

 Therefore, plots drawn by some *pyplot* commands are not supported by legend.
 For example, :func:`~matplotlib.pyplot.fill_between` creates :class:`~matplotlib.collections.PolyCollection` that is not supported.
-Also support is limted for some commands that creat multiple artists.
+Also support is limited for some commands that create multiple artists.
 For example, :func:`~matplotlib.pyplot.errorbar` creates multiples :class:`~matplotlib.lines.Line2D` instances.